June 28, 2016 Small Claims and Limited Case Subcommittee Meeting (Closed)

-CANCELED: February 11, 2016 Protective Orders Subcommittee Meeting (Closed)
+July 11, 2016 Protective Orders Working Group Meeting (Closed)

 12:10 p.m. - 1:30 p.m.

-February 18, 2016 Unlimited Case and Complex Litigation Subcommittee Meeting (Closed; continuation of the February 11 meeting)
+July 14, 2016 Unlimited Case and Complex Litigation Subcommittee Meeting (Closed)

 The advisory committee is comprised of superior court and appellate court judicial officers, court administrators, attorneys and law office staff, and subject-matter experts in small claims law and procedure and in court–connected alternative dispute resolution programs.
 The committee reports to the Judicial Council and is overseen by the Rules and Projects Committee of the council.
 Members are appointed by the Chief Justice for a three-year term.
 The period for nominations and applications for membership is generally in April and May of each year.

 - Hon.
 Raymond M. Cadei, Chair, Judge of the Superior Court of California, County of Sacramento